RFLATUL/BroCode/README.md

 ## Torque vs Speed

-A higher gear ratio provides more torque but reduces wheel speed.
+The LEGO Medium Motor provides a balance between torque and speed, with enough torque to drive the robot reliably while maintaining a useful rotational speed for autonomous navigation.

-We selected the 22:1 gearbox because the robot needed enough torque to accelerate and maintain motion while still having useful speed.
+We selected the LEGO Medium Motor because it provided sufficient torque for propulsion without sacrificing the speed needed for efficient movement.

 ## Camera Information vs Processing